hrweb3buttons/pfbuttons/README.md

   <body>
     <h1>Add All Tokens to MetaMask</h1>
     <p>
-      This page helps you easily add the Pool Funding custom tokens to your MetaMask wallet in just a few clicks.
+      This button helps you easily add the Pool Funding custom tokens to your MetaMask wallet in just a few clicks.
       Please follow these steps:
     </p>